Nancypatel1103/ComplianceClient/APINGER_SERVICES/Apinger_Service.md

 # Apinger Services
 ## What is Apinger
+Apinger is a network monitoring service that tracks the availability and connectivity of IP addresses.
+It requires configuration on two customer edge (CE) routers and connects them through a provider edge (PE) router.
+When successfully connected, it shows "1/1" in the peer's states, indicating one reachable peer.

 ## Why need Apinger
+Apinger is used to connect two CEs to one PE.
+Apinger is required for IP tracking when configuring devices. it shows "1/1" in the peer's states, indicating one reachable peer.

 ## How to Apinger Service
 1. Go to beta1. hi-clouds (https://beta1.hi-clouds.com/login) and SIGN IN by entering the admin permission username and password.
    ![image 1](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/2cc0e784-0192-4715-867d-f61a6e99dfb6)